Key Lessons from 5 Cyber Attacks Every Business Should Know

 The 2017 cyber attack on MINDEF’s internet system resulted in the personal data of 850 national servicemen and MINDEF staff stolen.
 This attack serves as a reminder that even governmental entities are not immune to cyber attacks.
 This incident highlights the importance for businesses to adopt a multi-layered cybersecurity approach.

-Learning from such incidents, organizations should implement regular security audits, stay updated of the latest threat intelligence updates, and conduct comprehensive employee training programs.
+Learning from such incidents, organisations should implement regular security audits, stay updated of the latest threat intelligence updates, and conduct comprehensive employee training programs.
 A proactive defense strategy, incorporating these essential components, is important in today’s evolving digital landscape.

 3. Singapore Red Cross Website Defacement (2019): Uphold Online Reputation

 In 2019, the Singapore Red Cross encountered a challenging situation with a website defacement attack, where hackers manipulated the organization’s website content.
-This incident acts as an important reminder that cyber threats are not always just about data breaches and emphasizes the need to safeguard not only sensitive data but also website security.
+This incident acts as an important reminder that cyber threats are not always just about data breaches and emphasises the need to safeguard not only sensitive data but also website security.

-In this digital era, businesses should recognize the potential impact of cyber attacks on their brand image and public trust, and proactively implement measures to secure their digital presence.
+In this digital era, businesses should recognise the potential impact of cyber attacks on their brand image and public trust, and proactively implement measures to secure their digital presence.
 Don’t let cyber attacks ruin the reputation you have built over the years!

 4. OCBC Phishing Scam (2022): Staying Informed